RRFdev/PaleoDelights/README.md

 A Service is also started at this point, enabling push notifications to be sent once the user's order had been delivered as well.

+The user can also check previous orders that has been delivered / canceled by tapping the View Previous Orders button.

 ![image](https://user-images.githubusercontent.com/40174427/83354143-c2119280-a389-11ea-8d3e-c3aac78fd1db.png)

+From the navigation drawer, the user can also in the meantime view the 'About Us' screen detailing Paleo Delights and its service.

 ![image](https://user-images.githubusercontent.com/40174427/83354169-e2d9e800-a389-11ea-836e-acf87c510d10.png)

+The location screen can be accesssed through the navigation drawer as well, displaying the location of the Paleo Delights store in a fictional address in Kompleks Teruntum, Kuantan.